 Because it was a gift for the man of the house, I had the product delivered to my office so I could keep it as a surprise.
 It arrived one day when I was out of the office, appearing to be nothing but a couple of long, beefy steel poles taped together (the cross pieces were tucked inside the support poles, and customers provide their own clothes lines).

 Because of my reputation as the office exercise fanatic, my colleagues assumed I’d ordered a stripping pole, since “pole dancing” was one of the hot new exercise trends that year.
 We all had quite a laugh when I let them in on the true purpose of the poles.
 I hauled them home in our ancient pickup, and the gift was well received.
 We set the support poles into 18 inches of cement, and years later our laundry still swings brightly on sunny days year ‘round.

 Are you planning to “hang out” this summer?
 If not, why not?

 Line drying simply fits my Down Home way of life: being self-sufficient, frugal, and natural.
 Let me give you some of my top reasons for hanging the family laundry outside:

-- You can’t beat the smell of laundry dried outside.
+You can’t beat the smell of laundry dried outside.
 Ah!
 Plunging my nose into a pile of sun-dried clothes releases a cascade of feel-good endorphins.
-(Yankee Candle tries to replicate the scent in their Clean Cotton line.)

 Note: If your neighborhood has banned clotheslines in your yard, there are still many types of indoor clotheslines and collapsible drying racks.